Mr-struct/react-bulma-theme/README.md

 # React bulma theme

-react-bulma-theme is a component that wraps your app and provide you bulma theme easly
+react-bulma-theme is a component that wraps your app and provide bulma themes easly

 # Getting Started